melanieprettyman/CS6011/Week3/Day13/README.md

 | ---------------- | ---------- | ---------------------------------- |
 | `onmousemove`    | `MouseEvent`| Handles mouse movement to update honey pot position. |

-## Acknowledgements

-The Synthesizer Application was created by Melanie Prettyman and was developed as part of CS 6011.
-We would like to thank the following resources and libraries that contributed to the project's development:
-- **JavaFX** for the graphical user interface.
-- **Java Sound API** for audio generation and playback.

-We also appreciate the guidance and support provided by Professor Nabil Makarem throughout the project.